melikemetee/RAG-DOCUMENT-QA1/README.md

 The main goal of this project is to understand and implement the basic workflow of a RAG system by combining document processing, vector embeddings, similarity search, database technologies, and generative AI.

-The project also provides practical experience with integrating Python-based AI services with a Laravel web application.
+The project also provides practical experience with integrating Python-based AI services with a Laravel backend and React frontend.

 ## Current Status